 What Warning Signs Suggest You Have Occupational Asbestos Exposure?

-Work history red flags: Working with pipe insulation that crumbled or released visible dust, mixing or applying pipe dope without gloves or respiratory protection, installing or removing asbestos gaskets or valve stem packing, grinding or torch-cutting asbestos-insulated pipes, working in confined spaces (crawlspaces, attics, utility tunnels, basement mechanical rooms) around insulated pipes, renovation or demolition of pre-1980 buildings, and any career spanning 20+ years in the pipe trades.
+Work history red flags: Working with pipe insulation that crumbled or released visible dust, mixing or applying pipe dope without gloves or respiratory protection, installing or removing asbestos gaskets or valve stem packing, grinding or torch-cutting insulated pipes containing ACM, working in confined spaces (crawlspaces, attics, utility tunnels, basement mechanical rooms) around insulated pipes, renovation or demolition of pre-1980 buildings, and any career spanning 20+ years in the pipe trades.

 What Should You Do If You Have Mesothelioma?